ARCHER2-HPC/archer2-docs/user-guide/debug.rst

     Results written to $PATH_TO_RUN_DIRECTORY/stat_results/my_exe.0000

-Once STAT is finished, you can kill the srun job and exit the salloc job using the following commands (again replacing PID with the first srun ID):
+Once STAT is finished, you can kill the srun job using `scancel` (replacing JID with the job ID of the job you just launched):

 ::

-    kill -9 PID
-    exit
+    scancel JID

-From the login node, you can view the results that STAT has produced using the following command (note that "my_exe" will need to be replaced with the name of the executable you ran):
+You can view the results that STAT has produced using the following command (note that "my_exe" will need to be replaced with the name of the executable you ran):

 ::